Research Phase and Master’s Thesis in the M.Sc. Quantum Science & Technology

 Submitting the thesis, obtaining a grade

-Extension of the deadline is only possible only for good reasons.
+Extension of the deadline is only possible for good reasons.
 See FAQ on Thesis extension.

 The Master's thesis will be evaluated by the supervisor and a second examiner.
 The second examiner is appointed by the examination board on suggestion of the supervisor (after the official registration of the Master’s thesis).